treese41528/treese41528/README.md

-### I am a Ph.D. student at Purdue University in the department of Statistics
+### I serve as an Assistant Professor of Practice in the Department of Statistics at Purdue University.

 ---